 The Purpose of Trade Show Training:

 Trade Show staff training is a vital piece of exhibiting success, and yet is commonly overlooked.
+You wouldn’t promote a member of staff into a managerial role without giving them the correct training, so don’t expect your staff to be able to rise to the challenge of a trade show without some guidance.
 It is particularly important to stress this to first time exhibitors, because there is a lot to coordinate, and training is one of the first to fall by the wayside.
-You have three options at an event: (Hint.
-Three is the wrong choice)
+You have three options at an event (Hint: #3 is the wrong choice):

 This article assumes that you will be using internal personnel, but the points apply equally for any staffing agency you may hire.
 I will note that with temporary staffing at trade shows, getting the talent caught up on product/service offerings is the hardest part.
 They need to be knowledgeable enough to convincingly sell your product/service to your target audience without missing a beat.